 The 1st of October is World Vegetarian Day.

-Being a Vegetarian isn’t anything new, as many people think it is.
-Ancient Greece had Vegetarian movements, such as the one started by Pythagoras.
+Being a vegetarian isn’t anything new, as many people think it is.
+Ancient Greece had vegetarian movements, such as the one started by Pythagoras.
 Rome did, too.
 Not that either the Greeks or Romans living in Italy were big meat eaters, anyway.
 In fact, any meat that they did eat had to be first sacrificed to a god to show respect for the life they were taking — meat to them was sacred.

 Vegetarian cookbooks have come and gone with changing fashions, and reflect the growing variety of choices and the growing sophistication of vegetarian tastebuds.
 Many even have reached into the high gourmet range, to show what a vegetarian kitchen was capable of producing.
 A great deal of these recipes involve as much if not more work than recipes that use meat.
 Vegetarian recipes as a result acquired the reputation of being a lot of work and requiring “chopping for hours.”